Robust-to-Dynamics Optimization: Robust to linear dynamics linear programming

 \subsubsection{A polynomially-computable upper bound on the number of steps to convergence}

+\aaa{In this subsection, we show that when (i) $\rho(G)<1$, (ii) $P$ is bounded, and (iii) the origin is in the interior of $P$, then $\mathcal{S}=S_r$ for some integer $r$ that can be computed in time polynomial in the size of the R-LD-LP data.
+Note that in view of Propositions~\ref{prop:rho>1.convergence.not.finite},~\ref{prop:convergence.not.finite.without.origin},~\ref{prop:P.unbounded.not.finite}, when one of the assumptions (i), (ii), (iii) above does not hold, one can find examples where convergence of $S_r$ to $S$ is not even finite.}

-Propositions~\ref{prop:rho>1.convergence.not.finite},~\ref{prop:convergence.not.finite.without.origin},~\ref{prop:P.unbounded.not.finite} show that there are three necessary conditions for guaranteed finite convergence of the sets $S_r$ in (\ref{eq:Sr.LDLP}) to the set $\mathcal{S}$ in (\ref{eq:feasible.set.R-LD-LP}): having (i) $\rho(G)<1$, (ii) $P$ bounded, and (iii) the origin in the interior of $P$.
-In this subsection, we show that these three conditions are also sufficient for finite convergence, and that an upper bound on the number of steps to convergence can be computed in time polynomial in the size of the data.
+\st{Propositions~2.4, 2.5,2.6 show that there are three necessary conditions for guaranteed finite convergence of the sets $S_r$ in (eq:Sr.LDLP) to the set $\mathcal{S}$ in (eq:feasible.set.R-LD-LP): having (i) $\rho(G)<1$, (ii) $P$ bounded, and (iii) the origin in the interior of $P$.
+In this subsection, we show that these three conditions are also sufficient for finite convergence, and that an upper bound on the number of steps to convergence can be computed in time polynomial in the size of the data. }

 Arguably, the condition $\rho(G)<1$ accounts for one of the more interesting settings of an R-LD-LP.
 Indeed, if $\rho(G)>1,$ then trajectories of the dynamical system $x_{k+1}=Gx_k$ starting from all but a measure zero set of initial conditions go to infinity and hence, at least when the polyhedron $P$ is bounded, the feasible set $\mathcal S$ of our R-LD-LP can never be full dimensional.
 The boundary case $\rho(G)=1$ is more delicate.
 Here, the system trajectories can stay bounded or go to infinity depending on the geometric/algebraic multiplicity of the eigenvalues of $G$ with absolute value equal to one.
 Even in the bounded case, we have shown already in Theorem~\ref{thm:S.closed.convex.invariant.non.polyhedral.nphard}, part (ii) that the feasible set of an R-LD-LP may not be polyhedral.
 Hence the optimal value of an R-LD-LP may not even be a rational number (consider, e.g., the set $\mathcal{S}$ associated with Figure~\ref{fig:not.polyhedral} with $c=(1,1)^T$).
 Note also that when $\rho(G)<1$, we have $\lim_{k\rightarrow\infty} G^kx_0=0$ for all $x_0\in\mathbb{R}^n$ and hence if the origin is not in $P$, then the feasible set of the R-LD-LP is empty.
 As a consequence, the assumption that the origin be in $P$ is reasonable and that it be in the interior of $P$ is only slightly stronger (and cannot be avoided).